racingmars/marsbrot/README.md

 This is a simple Mandelbrot Set image rendering program developed by Matthew Wilson, a.k.a. racingmars.
 While the world doesn't need any more fractal generators, more developers should try writing them.

+*The X11 frontend (xmarsbrot) doesn't do anything yet... just ignore it.*

+To build, I recommend creating a Makefile symlink to the makefile you usually wish to use (e.g. `ln -s Makefile.linux.gcc Makefile`) then just run `make`.

+Further documentation coming soon.

 LodePNG PNG library
 -------------------